fractal-analytics-platform/fractal-analytics-platform.github.io/docs/tasks_spec.md

 ![Fractal task model](assets/fractal_tasks_model.png)

 The parameters and metadata of tasks are described in a [Fractal manifest in JSON form](#task-list-and-manifest).
-This page contains an overview of the Fractal task specification, the [types of Fractal tasks](#task-types), the [manifest](#task-list-and-manifest) that specifies task metadata as well as their [parameters](#task-parameters) & [output metadata](#output-metadata).
-The `fractal-task-tools` documentation has additional details about [the manifest](https://fractal-analytics-platform.github.io/fractal-task-tools/usage/manifest/) and about [task types](https://fractal-analytics-platform.github.io/fractal-task-tools/usage/task_types).
+This page contains an overview of the Fractal task specification.
+The `fractal-task-tools` documentation has additional details about [the tasks manifest](https://fractal-analytics-platform.github.io/fractal-task-tools/usage/manifest/) and about [task types](https://fractal-analytics-platform.github.io/fractal-task-tools/usage/task_types).

 There are five types of Fractal tasks: